 The rusted critters here are the product of an active imagination and artistic talents of one Clyde Wynia, who bills himself as an amateur paleontologist.
 He describes his welded metal sculptures as extinct creatures that once inhabited the McMillan Marsh during the “Iron Age,” tongue in cheek of course.
 Visit wife Nancy’s studio/shop where she exhibits her glasswork, fibers and soft sculptures.
 Open spring through Labor Day and by appointment.

 Right next door to Hotel Marshfield plus admission is free, so this is an easy must-see.
-Fox, bison, timber wolves, prairie dogs and white-tail deer are just a few of the North American species here.
+Fox, bison, timber wolves, prairie dogs, white-tail deer and Kodiak bears are just a few of the North American species here.

 Built in 1916 to house purebred animals in 250 stanchions, this round barn is a wonder to behold.
 There are no supporting beams, an architectural feat accomplished without the benefit of scaffolding – the builders simply started at the bottom and worked up and in.
 Every year during the fair, it’s used for its original intent – to display purebred animals.